Understanding and Accessing Nonprofit Market Segments

 Photo by Tyler Lagalo

-How do you understand and/or see your market segments?
+How do you understand and segment your nonprofit’s market?

 • Direct Beneficiaries (those who use the organization’s products or services)